HedgeDocs/HedgeDocs.github.io/hedgedocs/docs/nn/common/chunk-format/index.md

 that it is so heavily based off of the older Ninja format, it's almost certainly an acronym for something like "New Ninja" or "Ninja Next".

+## Common Definitions

+Please see the [Common Definitions](common-definitions.md) page for a list of definitions (structs, enums, etc.) that are referenced throughout this specification.

 ## Platforms

 The NN Chunk Format, much like the older Ninja format it's based on, is